When Hospice Has Been Chosen a Power of Attorney, Living Will and Healthcare Directive is a Must!

 Fredrick P. Niemann Esq.

 A living will is a document that specifies what lifesaving and life-sustaining care a person wants and does not want to receive if the person becomes both incapacitated and terminally ill.
-Basically, it is a document that states a person’s wishes about the dying process and level of medical effort that should be used to either be kept alive or allowed to die.
+Basically, it is a document that states a person’s wishes about the dying process and level of medical effort that should be used to either keep the person alive or be allowed to die.

 If you would like to speak to a NJ hospice attorney, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a consultation about your particular needs.
 He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.